shaiefhagelaar/dedicated_Game_Server/README.md

 # Dedicated_Game_Server

+I usually take my time to set up a server so I know for certain everything is configured with regards to best practices.
+Since people are in a rush I skipped a few steps along the line which is something I will never do again.
+Also I should configure more servers and spin them up more often, I have a Dell Optiplex laying around which I could use as a dedicated game server connected to a switch.
+I'll make a repo in the near future (time of writing = 21/08/2026 00:16.

+Securing server takes time, yes I could just write a script and automate it but doing thing manually and on the fly makes it more of a challenge and builds skills and knowlegde.
+If I'm skilled enough I will automate the process to reduce operation cost even more.

 ## To do list
-- Choose a cloud provider (most likely will be Hostinger)
+- {DONE} Choose a cloud provider = Hostinger
-- Set up secure log in to the of the server
+- {PENDING} Set up secure log in to the of the server
+- {PENDING} Check all the server settings for potential leaks
-- Ensure back up capabilities for the server
+- {DONE} Ensure back up capabilities for the server
-- Choose the game that will be hosted on the server (Project Zomboid)
+- (DONE} Choose the game that will be hosted on the server (Project Zomboid)
-- Check all the server settings for potential leaks
-- Add an Administrator
+- {PENDING} Add an Administrator
-- Secure Administrator
+- {PENDING} Secure Administrator
-- Pick the mods
+- {PENDING} Pick the mods
-- Check and test the mods
+- {PENDING} Check and test the mods
-- Set up secure access to the server for players to join
+- {PENDING} Set up secure access to the server for players to join
-- Make sure console can run only for the mods
+- {PENDING} Make sure console can run only for the mods

-### Dedicated gameserver hosted on Hostinger
+### Dedicated game server hosted on Hostinger

-We'll be using Hostinger to host a secured dedicated gameserver.
-Why Hostinger it's easy  to set up the server and you can give easy access to the secured server.
+We'll be using Hostinger to host a secured dedicated game server.
+Why Hostinger?
+It's easy  to set up the server and you can give easy access to the secured server.

     https://www.hostinger.com/vps/game-server-hosting